neogeek/rhythm-game-utilities/UnityPackage/README.md

 [![Build](https://github.com/neogeek/rhythm-game-utilities/actions/workflows/build.workflow.yml/badge.svg)](https://github.com/neogeek/rhythm-game-utilities/actions/workflows/build.workflow.yml)
 [![Join the chat at https://discord.gg/nNtFsfd](https://img.shields.io/badge/discord-join%20chat-7289DA.svg)](https://discord.gg/nNtFsfd)

 This library is a collection of utilities for creating rhythm games like Tap Tap Revenge, Guitar Hero, and Rock Band.
-It is meant to be used within any game engine that supports loading C++ libraries, such as Unity, Unreal, and Godot.
+It is meant to be used within any game engine that supports loading C++ libraries, such as Unity, Unreal, Godot and SDL.

 ![](screenshot.png)
 _Prototype game built using these utilities._